 Paraneoplastic pemphigus - Oral Mucosal Lesion

-Symptoms include painful cutaneous and oral lesions secondary to the vesicles and bullae that form and subsequently rupture.
-Severe eye irritation may also be seen with conjunctival involvement, and pulmonary involvement, which is frequent, takes the form of bronchiolitis obliterans leading to dyspnea.
+Symptoms and signs include painful cutaneous and oral lesions secondary to the vesicles and bullae that form and subsequently rupture.
+Severe eye irritation may also be seen with conjunctival involvement, and esophageal, nasopharyngeal, vaginal, and penile mucosal lesions may also be seen.
+Pulmonary involvement, which is frequent, takes the form of bronchiolitis obliterans leading to dyspnea.

 L10.81 – Paraneoplastic pemphigus